Faculty profile

 Professor Martin McQuillan

-Martin McQuillan is Co-Director of the London Graduate School and Dean of Arts and Social Sciences and Professor of Literary Theory and Cultural Analysis at Kingston University, London
+Martin McQuillan is Co-Director of the London Graduate School.
+He is PVC (Research), Dean of Arts and Social Sciences, and Professor of Literary Theory and Cultural Analysis at Kingston University, London

 Professor Martin McQuillan' avatar